The Attack On ‘The Shack’: Why Are Christians Debating This Faith-Based Movie?

 Rex Butts shares the sentiment saying, “The beauty of this film is its journey into the world of suffering where there is brokenness and deep pain along with doubt and uncertainty that evokes a crisis of faith for anyone unfortunate enough to be on this journey.
 I have and still an on this journey, though I have learned how to walk along this way.
 This film is about the healing that everyone suffering needs.
 This is a healing that comes knowing that God still loves them, that the grace of God is still for them, and that they can trust in God again even though they don’t always understand.”

 Perhaps the most interesting perspective is from the one starring in the film.
-When Sam Worthington was approached about making the film, the producer said something to effect that Sam was probably not very religious (something that Worthington agrees) but since the main character in The Shack wasn’t either, he thought Sam would be a good fit for the role.
+When Sam Worthington was approached about making the film, the producer said something to the effect that Sam was probably not very religious (something that Worthington agrees) but since the main character in The Shack wasn’t either, he thought Sam would be a good fit for the role.
 And what did Sam get out of playing the part?

 “I think a lot of the questions that Mack had I had at that time in my life,” says Worthington.

 “I may not have the answers to why does God let these things happen, but the book, the script, the experience has given me foresight to know there’s something bigger than all of that and bigger than me in it.
 Um, and to embrace that.”

 [Featured Image by Summit Entertainment]